Dylan Romero

 When the Makers Lab opened in April 2016, we were eager to explore 3D printing applications for UCSF.
 We soon learned there are countless applications for this technology at a health science institution.
 Even better, there are some incredible applications for us right here in the UCSF Library, specifically for the Library’s Archives and Special Collections department and the Makers Lab.

-Connecting the new with the old may not immediately appear to be a great partnership, but we quickly learned otherwise.
+Connecting the new with the old may not immediately appear to be an obvious partnership, but we quickly learned otherwise.
 After holding a short welcome session for Archives staff in the Makers Lab, I soon found my way on a tour of the UCSF Archives vault.
 This was my first time touring the vault and I marveled at the incredible collection that has been curated by the Archives department over the years.

 Kelsi in Archives Vault

-Searching through the Archives with Kelsi Evans
+Searching through the archives with Kelsi Evans

-I teamed up with Project Archivist (and Makers Lab volunteer) Kelsi Evans and began to search through the inventory of health science artifacts housed in the Archives.
+I teamed up with project archivist (and Makers Lab volunteer) Kelsi Evans and began to search through the inventory of health science artifacts housed in the Archives.
 While reviewing the spreadsheet of over 900 items, Kelsi and I continued to find artifact after artifact that we knew had the potential to be recreated in the Makers Lab.
 Why recreate medical artifacts?
 Because many of these items are rare, old, and delicate, and must stay behind glass or be closely monitored in the Archives reading room.
 Why not recreate these artifacts to allow patrons to touch, feel, and interact with the material?

 Original 1850's stethoscope